Ziggy Alberts: 2020-2021: I Won't Give You Up and Searching for Freedom

 In January 2020, Alberts released the single "Together", in response to the Australian Bushfire Crisis.
 The artist donated 10% of streaming income from the first month of this single release to organisations involved with the Bushfire relief.

 In June 2020, Alberts released the single "Don't Get Caught Up".
-The single was criticized for its possible lyrical allusions to anti-vaccination and anti-5G conspiracy theories.
+The single was criticised for its possible lyrical allusions to anti-vaccination and anti-5G conspiracy theories.
 Alberts responded to the controversy with social media posts in which he reiterated his opposition to, specifically, "…the potential for punishment and fines if people do not comply" with mask mandates and lockdowns enacted during the COVID-19 pandemic.

 In August 2020, Alberts release a collaborative EP I Won't Give You Up with prolific Sydney Hip Hop duo, Horrorshow.

 In September 2020, Alberts released his fourth album, Truly Acoustic.

 In November 2020, Ziggy Alberts announced details of his studio album Searching for Freedom, released on 19 March 2021.

 In November 2021, Alberts announced his Commonfolk Records, had signed a global distribution deal with Ingrooves Music.
 On 5 November 2021, Alberts released "I Believe".

-2022: Dancing in the Dark
+2022-present: Dancing in the Dark

 In May 2022, Alberts announced the forthcoming release of his fifth studio album, Dancing in the Dark.
 The album is due for release on 4 November 2022.

+In September 2026, Alberts released "I Blame Myself" and announced 7th studio album Twin Flames.